 Disc One Nuke: Any Pokémon you obtain by using a password will often one-shot anything that isn't a boss.
 Said Pokémon include Giratina, Shaymin, and Mew.

 Final Boss: Mewtwo in the first game appears in both Normal and EX modes as the final boss, while Dark Rust is the final boss of the second game, though in the EX Battle Royal and the EX Team Battle modes, beating the 5 EX levels will open up the last EX levels on each side, where the boss fights are Mewtwo and Arceus respectively.
+The third game has the legendary ice dragon Pokemon Kyurem (Black Kyurem) as the final boss.

 Gotta Catch Them All: It's a Pokémon Game.
 One of the machines in the towns keeps track of all the Pokémon you have seen, lighting up the images when you actually obtain each one.